 Day 6 – Today, you’ll reach the endpoint of the cruise and road trip in Bergen.
 Rounding off your trip here means you can either spend time hiking the seven (that’s right, seven!) mountains that surround the city, or see attractions like Håkon’s Hall in Bergenhus fortress.

-Day 7 – It's time to set your sat nav for the airport.
-But you could still have some time to stroll down to the harbourside and grab breakfast or lunch at one of the delightful cafes in town, and grab some souvenirs.
-(If you spend the minimum refundable purchase amount, remember to get a receipt if you so you can claim back any VAT.)
+Day 7 – It’s time to set your sat nav for the airport.
+If you still have some time, you can stroll down to the harbourside and grab breakfast or lunch at one of the delightful cafes in town, and grab some souvenirs.

 - Sound good?
 Ask us about Scenic Norway - Express